mateen-malik/EDA263/assignment1/report.md

   - If the hacker get a hold of the users' password, for example from a leakt database, it might already be expired.

 - Disadvantages
-  - A continuously changing password might be tempting to write down.
-  - The user might pick an easy password to be able to remember it.
+  - The password has to be generated and distributed in some way.
+Two examples are scratch tickets and one-time-password-generating tool like a digipass.

 ### 3a